Updated: Mar 6

 I prefer the paneer to be grilled, the fats drip onto the coals adding a wonderful smokiness to the paneer.
 However, in the pan version, the oils separate out and fry the spices into a wonderful thick sauce that you will want to sop up with some naan bread, oil and all.
 This tome of a cookbook, with about 800 pages of densely packed recipes, is a bible on Indian cuisine from every region of India.
-The recipes span across every dish type from fabulous kebabs to elegant biryanis and raitas.
+The recipes span every dish type from fabulous kebabs to elegant biryanis and raitas.
 I have cooked quite a lot from this cookbook, with great success.
-This is the perfect Indian cookbook, if you need only one Indian book on your shelf.
+This is the perfect Indian cookbook if you need only one Indian book on your shelf.

 1 1/2 lb paneer block, a good commercial variety is fine

-1 green chili, deseeded, or to taste
+1 green chilli, deseeded, or to taste

-1 cup yogurt, full fat preferred
+1 cup yoghurt, full fat preferred

 4 tablespoons heavy cream

 3 tablespoons coriander powder